ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 <br />

 <br />
-## Sharing option
+## Sharing Notebooks
-While you are sharing your space or notebook to other users, you can configure three options.
+ZEPL provides fine grained access control to notebooks you want to share with others.

 <img src="../../img/sharing_option.png" class="image-box"/>
 <br />

 **Permission**

-There are three preset permission policy - Full Read Access, Full Collaborate Access, Full Manage Access - provided by ZEPL.
+There are three preset permission policies - Full Read Access, Full Collaborate Access, Full Manage Access - provided by ZEPL.
 You can choose either one of them or you can grant your own custom permission set.
 One thing you should note is that execution permission is coupled with resource, so to